 Learn to colour correct like a pro with our free course DaVinci Resolve Colour Grading for Beginners.
-You'll learn how to use each important tool in Resolve, including how to set up your project using scene cut detection, how to get clean skin tones with noise reduction and how to create cinematic looks.
+You'll learn how to use each important tool in Resolve, including how to set up your project, how to use scene cut detection, create cinematic look, and this tutorial, which introduces noise reduction and how to use it on skin, where noise is sometimes most noticeable.

 How to Use Noise Reduction to Clean Up a Video in Resolve